Journey to the West: Historical basis

 Although Journey to the West is a work of fantasy, it is based on the actual journey of the Chinese monk Xuanzang (602–664), who traveled to India in the 7th century in order to seek out Buddhist scriptures and bring them back to China.
 Xuanzang was a monk at Jingtu Temple in the imperial capital Chang'an (present-day Xi'an) during the late Sui dynasty and early Tang dynasty.
 He left Chang'an in 629, in defiance of Emperor Taizong of Tang's ban on travel.
 Helped by sympathetic Buddhists, Xuanzang traveled via Gansu and Qinghai to Kumul (Hami), thence following the Tian Shan mountains to Turpan.
 He then crossed regions that are today Kyrgyzstan, Uzbekistan and Afghanistan, into Gandhara, in what is today northern Pakistan, in 630.
 Xuanzang traveled throughout India for the next thirteen years, visiting important Buddhist pilgrimage sites, studying at the ancient university at Nalanda, and debating the rivals of Buddhism.

 Xuanzang left India in 643 and arrived back in Chang'an in 646.
 Although he had defied the imperial travel ban when he left, Xuanzang received a warm welcome from Emperor Taizong upon his return.
 The emperor provided money and support for Xuanzang's projects.
 He joined Da Ci'en Monastery (Monastery of Great Maternal Grace), where he led the building of the Big Wild Goose Pagoda to store the scriptures and icons he had brought back from India.
 He recorded his journey in the book Great Tang Records on the Western Regions.
-With the support of the emperor, he established an institute at Yuhua Gong (Palace of the Luster of Jade) monastery dedicated to translating the scriptures he had brought back.
+With the support of the emperor, he established an institute at Yuhua Gong monastery dedicated to translating the scriptures he had brought back.
 His translation and commentary work established him as the founder of the Faxiang tradition of Buddhism.
-Xuanzang died on 7 March 664.
+Xuanzang died on 7 March, 664.
 The Xingjiao Monastery was established in 669 to house his ashes.